ibpop/WSSMS2021/README.md

 In order to change the season or the league, you need to change the urls strings in the code.

+Script 'run_scraper.sh' measures the execution time of the selected scraper.

 ## BeautifulSoup
 To run the scraper just type
 ```python